-Consortium of NIZO, FUMI Ingredients and Ruitenberg Ingredients is working on decrease of CO2-footprint and increase of circularity of food production.
+Consortium of NIZO, Revyve and Ruitenberg Ingredients is working on decrease of CO2-footprint and increase of circularity of food production.

 Ede – Management Authority Oost-Nederland has granted subsidy for the consortium project EGGcited under the “Operationeel Programma Europees Fonds voor Regionale Ontwikkeling (EFRO) 2014-2020 Oost-Nederland (OP Oost)”.
 In the project an innovative and scalable technology is developed to extract functional proteins and protein fibre complexes from yeast used in breweries (Brewers Spent Yeast; BSY).
 The protein from BSY replaces egg protein, milk proteins and other animal proteins in the food industry to decrease the CO2-footprint of food and to increase the circularity of the food production.